BlackThreatt/Oversight/README.md

 Now we check the health of our elk stack , to do this we need to type the following command (**We should see 3 running containers , one for Elasticsearch , one for Logstash and the last one for Kibana .**):

         $- docker ps

-**We should see 3 running containers , one for Elasticsearch , one for Logstash and the last one for Kibana .**
+#### Fifth Step

-5) Now we can open the Kibana dashbord , in order to do this , go to your internet browser and type the following address :
+Now we can open the Kibana dashboard , in order to do this , go to your internet browser and type the following address (**This should display the Kibana login page , now user the username "elastic" and the password "changeme" to access the dashboard .**):

         http://localhost:5601

- **This should display the Kibana login page , now user the username "elastic" and the password "changeme" to access the dashboard .**
+#### Sixth Step
+Once the Kibana interface opens , you should be able to access the dashbords and all the graphics areas .

 Next we need to load the dashboard config we make in this prototype , in order to do so, go to the **left menu** and scroll down to **the management icon** , then under Kibana section , click on **"Saved Objects"**.